ilyailyaovch/minishell/README.md

 ### Run it

-Some steps how to run this lib.
+Some steps how to run this minishell.
 * run Makefile
   ```sh
   make